bmx-ng/bmx-site/docs/language/functions.md

     Function statements...
 End Function
 ```
-If ReturnType is omitted, the function defaults to returning an `Int`.
+If ReturnType is omitted, the function defaults to returning an [Int].

-%Parameters is a comma separated list of parameters for the function.
+`Parameters` is a comma separated list of parameters for the function.
 The syntax
-of each parameter is similar to a variable declaration: ``Identifier : Type``.
+of each parameter is similar to a variable declaration: `Identifier : Type`.
 Function parameters may be used inside a function in the same way as local
 variables.

-The `Return` statement is used to return a value from a function.
+The [Return] statement is used to return a value from a function.

 Here is an example of a simple function that adds 2 integers and returns their sum:

 <TODO>

+[Return]: ../../api/brl/brl.blitz/#return